Why Do a Capstone Internship?

 - JOURNAL: The student must maintain a weekly journal.
 The journal must be typed, double-spaced, and include the dates and hours worked, experiences, thoughts, and personal contacts.
 The journal is submitted to Moodle each week during the summer.

-- REFLECTIVE QUESTIONS: The student must respond to reflective questions from the Center for Career Development on Moodle.
+- REFLECTIVE QUESTIONS AND EVALUATION: The student must respond to reflective questions from the Center for Career Development on Moodle.
 The questions cover the student’s internship experience and future career goals.
 There are three submissions during the summer focused on making connections among courses taken, philosophies formed, and experiences encountered.
 Students are responsible for responding by the due dates for each submission.
+The last set of questions includes an evaluation of the internship.

 - MAJOR PROJECT PROPOSAL: Within two weeks of starting the capstone internship, the student must give a written proposal for a major project to the HS Capstone Internship Coordinator (via Moodle) and the Capstone Internship Site Supervisor for approval.